wikitongues/airtable-updater/README.md

 To function properly, the Airtable view (or CSV file) should have the following columns:

-* `ID`: a unique ID for the post.
-This prevents duplicate posts
+* A unique ID field, input in the workflow settings
 * `post_title`: Title of the post
 * `post_status`: A valid Wordpress [post status](https://wordpress.org/support/article/post-status/). `publish` will publish the post immediately.
 * `post_type`: One of the post types defined in the theme.
 * All custom fields for the post type.
+* For post object fields, the column should contain the `post_title`'s of referenced posts.
+The posts must already exist in the Wordpress database.